 It’s surely bittersweet, but I’ve always wanted a forest and mountains in my backyard; my fiancee just got me here faster than I would have alone.
 She’s a Seattle native (and when I say Seattle, I mean the Greater Seattle area.
 I’m only clarifying because Chicago natives would have a meltdown if I, raised in suburban Naperville, said I was from Chicago) and she was ecstatic when I first told her I someday wanted to leave Illinois.
 Seattle is definitely where she, and I, belong.

 To commemorate this big move, I thought I’d share some of the reflection I did my senior year of college on living in Galesburg.
-It’s quite an interesting town of about 30,000, and I’d like to think there’s as many trains as there are people.
-My senior capstone for Creative Writing was essentially compiling a portfolio of our work from the past four years, and starting it off with a 25 pages of reflection.
+It’s quite an interesting town of about 30,000, and I’d like to think there’s as many trains that pass through everyday as there are people.
+My senior capstone for Creative Writing was essentially compiling a portfolio of our work from the past four years, and starting it off with 25 pages of reflection.
 I broke my introduction into several chunks, and a few of them were dedicated to the town I spent those four years living and writing in.
 So here’s a couple of those:

 “Sure, there are trains constantly announcing themselves down the Burlington Route; there is the Lincoln-Douglas debate site; there is Knox College and Dorothea Tanning and Mary Ann Bickerdyke.
 Yes, good.
 But look at these empty trainyards underneath the bridge, silent in waiting, if for just a moment.
 Look at the cemetery, which has done centuries of gathering up, of piecing together the continually gone.
-Look at the Main Street roundabout, which is the only roundabout I know that asks you to “yield” from within the circle.
+Look at the Main Street roundabout, which is the only roundabout I know that asks you to yield from within the circle.
 Look at Vac-World, buzzed and lonely by night, but present and thankful for it.
 Look at Romantix, faithful with steel doors.
 Look at Glory Days—barber shop by day, punk rock concert hall by night.
 World Buffet—a palace of culture tucked away, uncovered only with a little bit of trust and a truly empty stomach.

 In my four years in Galesburg I’ve never set foot in Vac-World.
 I’ve only examined it from its exterior, documented its late-night aesthetic from a safe distance.
 Thought about how the awning light never goes off, not even at three a.m.; as if, inside, there were a secret door to an underground night club.
 For vacuums, of course—a whole flock of them, never sleeping, always drinking to forget the way they are forgotten.
 From what I can tell from the outside, the inside is a past era frozen in time.
 1980s vacuums on display, as if they were collectibles, not to be taken out of their packages.
 They must have a cash register in there that still dings on command, an attendant who still counts change without the aid of a machine, who keeps a dish of pennies by the register for close calls.